 - 300 g Romano beans

-- ½ cup grape tomatoes halved
+- ½ cup tomatoes on the vine, halved

 - 2 cloves garlic minced

 - 1 tablespoon chopped fresh parsley